 Woodhouse Grange's Academy XI plays a key role in integrating juniors into senior cricket.

-The Woodhouse Grange Academy XI was formed in 2001 with the purpose of integrating young cricketers into senior cricket.
-When the York area junior age groups were realigned, we faced the prospect of having little cricket to offer a talented crop of sixteen year old players.
-It was therefore decided to enter the Academy into the Pocklington Evening League.
+The Academy - named after club founder Tommy Hobson - was formed in 2001 in response to the realignment of junior age groups in the York area.
+Facing the prospect of having little cricket to offer a talented crop of sixteen year old players, Woodhouse Grange decided enter the Academy team into the Pocklington Evening League.

-Academy players often feature in our Intermediate XI, which plays on many Sundays throughout the season in the York & District Intermediate League, a competition for predominantly U18 players.
+Academy players often feature in our Intermediates team, which plays on a number of Sundays throughout the season in the York & District Intermediate League, a competition for predominantly U18 players.

 WIth Stuart now saving himself for Saturdays after many years of sterling service, the Academy XI is now captained by Chris Bilton.
-As one of the club's outstanding players and himself a graduate of the Academy, Chris will set the right example to impressionable young cricketers.
+As one of the club's outstanding players and himself a graduate of the Academy, Chris is ideally placed to set the right example to impressionable young cricketers.

-Following the demise of the Pocklington Evening League, the Academy has been entered into Division 3 of the Foss Evening League for 2016.
-With our usual Evening League XI in the First Division of the same league, there is plenty of cricket to be played on Wednesday nights this summer.
+Following the demise of the Pocklington Evening League, the Academy joined the Foss Evening League in 2016; gaining promotion to the second division at the first time of asking.
+With our long-standing Evening League XI in the First Division of the same league, there is plenty of Wednesday night cricket available to Woodhouse Grange players.

 2013: Woodhouse Grange's T. H. Hobson Academy celebrate winning the Pocklington Evening League and Wilson Todd Cup 'double'

 Back (L-R): Val Nolton (Scorer), Michael Gilbank, James Hattee, Chris Bilton (Captain 2016-), Sam Shipley, Jack Chapman, Mathew Shepherd, John Gilbank, Peter Nolton (Umpire)